Last update - May 16th 2014

-Using the list below for the 15 different peanuts nutrition entries in our Potassium database, the highest amount of Potassium is in Peanuts, spanish, oil-roasted, without salt which contains 776 mg of Potassium per 100g.
+Using the list below for the 15 different peanuts nutrition entries in our database, the highest amount of Potassium is found in Peanuts, spanish, oil-roasted, without salt which contains 776 mg of Potassium per 100g.
 The lowest amount of Potassium is in Peanuts, all types, cooked, boiled, with salt which in 100g contains 180 mg of Potassium.

-The median value of Potassium is in Peanuts, virginia, raw which in 100g contains 690 mg of Potassium.
-The average amount of Potassium in 100g of peanuts, based on the list below is 633.27 mg of Potassium.
+The median value of Potassium is found in Peanuts, virginia, raw which in 100g contains 690 mg of Potassium.
+The average amount of Potassium contained in 100g of peanuts, based on the list below is 633.27 mg of Potassium.

 From the Potassium content in peanuts list, click on a link to give a full nutrition breakdown which includes calories, protein, fat and carbs as well as Potassium.
 Each peanuts item can be scaled by different amounts to adjust the amounts of Potassium so that it is not just, for example, the values in 100g of Peanuts, spanish, oil-roasted, without salt.
 The item can be scaled by quantites in g, oz or typical serving sizes.